 4. Lost River Caverns

 In the Lehigh Valley, Lost River Caverns was discovered when miners were developing a limestone quarry.
 Experience the wonder of abundant crystal formations at this natural limestone cavern.
-Visit the Crystal Chapel, where more than 80 couples have exchanged their wedding vows, or see the Lost River itself, a crystal-clear underground stream.
+Visit the Crystal Chapel, where more than 100 couples have exchanged their wedding vows, or see the Lost River itself, a crystal-clear underground stream.
+Take a little piece of the cavern home with you when you stop at Gilman’s at the Cave shop to make your very own customized, unique souvenir out of minerals and crystals.

 5. Laurel Caverns